 Stratford-upon-Avon also boasts quite a few independent shops and cafe's to get something to eat.

 One of the most long lasting and popular pastimes when visiting Stratford is to visit a tea shop for a cream tea.

-Stratford, although not the biggest shopping centre also has most of the chains making their presence felt.
+Stratford, does not have the biggest shopping centre also has most of the chains making their presence felt.
 Some of them like M&S and BHS also have cafe's.

-The Stratford Upon Avon Canal was built in the 18th century and runs north from Stratford towards Birmingham linking with the British waterways network.
+The Stratford-upon-Avon Canal was built in the 18th century and runs north from Stratford towards Birmingham linking with the British waterways network.
 Narrowboat holidays are a popular holiday with the British and the canal basin in the centre of Stratford is a natural focus for visitors.